 There’s no promise or guarantee that every runup in Bitcoin will turn into a downturn later or that altcoins will start outperforming the original crypto.
 In fact, it’s not uncommon for all cryptos to rise together, as excitement about the sector grows and new money goes into all sorts of coins looking for profits.

 There are a number of theories for why altcoin season could potentially happen.
-One popular one is that Bitcoin investors will pocket their gains from a surging Bitcoin, maybe by selling some of it, and then move those gains into other cryptocurrencies.
+One popular one is that Bitcoin investors could pocket their gains if Bitcoin values rose, maybe by selling some of it, and then move those gains into other cryptocurrencies.

 They might do this for one of two reasons: